 Emissions to air from the process and discharges to water are monitored and managed within the limits specified in the permit.
-Any deviation from these limits is investigated to prevent a reoccurrence.
+Any deviation from these limits is investigated to prevent a recurrence.
 Emissions to air from the Barrow Gas Terminal are monitored and managed within the limits specified in the Environmental Permit.
 The emissions of specific atmospheric pollutants are shown in Figure 6-3 below.
-The low emissions in 2017 and 2018 reflect extended shutdown periods, whilst the 2019 emissions reflect more stable production through the year.
-The emissions in 2020 and 2021 also show a decrease on the 2019 emissions due to maintenance shutdowns.
+The low emissions in 2017 and 2018 reflect extended shutdown periods, whilst the 2019 emissions reflect more stable production throughout the year which is reflected in the 2022 emissions.

-Figure 6-3 Emissions of nitrogen oxides, methane, carbon monoxide and sulphur dioxide from Barrow Gas Terminal 2014-2021
+Figure 6-3 Emissions of nitrogen oxides, methane, carbon monoxide and sulphur dioxide from Barrow Gas Terminal 2017-2022